+If your child is 14 years or above your child may seek counseling services without parental consent per PA law.
 Counseling services are available through our clinical psychologist, Dr. Maria Alonso as well as several doctoral students that work under Dr. Alonso’s supervision.
 If a need for an outside referral arises Dr. Alonso will work with you to assure your child’s mental health needs are met.

 Westtown School requires every student to have valid PA health insurance coverage during the school year.

 US Boarding Students only: All international students not covered with valid health insurance may be enrolled in the school’s student health insurance plan UnitedHealthcare at your discretion.

 This plan is specially designed for students in Pennsylvania private boarding schools, and ensures your child will receive prompt and effective medical care in the case of illness, accident or medication needs during the school year.
 Any costs incurred as part of your insurance coverage for medical care are the responsibility of the parent/guardian. .

 Parents may be assured that the medical information provided to us is confidential and will remain within the health service.
 It is extremely important that up-to-date comprehensive health information pertaining to your child’s physical and emotional health be provided in detail.
 Health information will only be shared on a need-to-know basis, as there are times when the safety, health, and welfare of a child and/or the community necessitate this type of communication.